HsuTing/setting/README.md

 - Check and install `tree`.
 - Check and install `bash-completion`.

-## Ubuntu
+## Problem

-- If `vim-airline` has font problem, you need to set the powerline font of terminal.
+- If `vim-airline` has font problem, you need to set the powerline font of the terminal.